heloisafarias/back-end-studies/internet.md

 In this image we can see how data is send to another device.
 But how are these packets being sent correctly?

 Do you remember protocols?
 They are responsible for sending the data to the correct destination/device.

+## IP / TCP

 Some protocols that are well known for this process are IP/TCP.

 * IP - Internet Protocol is responsible for routing the packets for the correct destination.

 * TCP - Transmission Control Protocol is responsible for assuring those packets are trustable and are in the correct order.